From an excellent 6th grade science teacher comes this question. My answer is beneath.

 One last thing: If your kids do choose to use this learning tool, and they manage to model their science project as a simulation, it will be a very powerful learning experience.
 I can't think of a better way to learn than to create a simulation or a digital representation of an idea.

 I'm curious how you will proceed.

-Published on Thursday, April 11, 2013 (3 years, 10 months, and 2 weeks ago).
+Published on Thursday, April 11, 2013 (6 years, one week, and 2 days ago).
 Posted in: Games in education Practical Advice